 The market price of our common shares has fluctuated and could fluctuate substantially in the future.
-This volatility may subject our stock price to material fluctuations due to the factors discussed under "Risk Factors" in this prospectus supplement, the accompanying prospectus and the documents incorporated herein by reference, and other factors including market reaction to the estimated fair value of our portfolio; rumors or dissemination of false information; changes in coverage or earnings estimates by analysts; our ability to meet analysts' or market expectations; and sales of common shares by existing shareholders.
+This volatility may subject our stock price to material fluctuations due to the factors discussed under "Risk Factors" in this prospectus supplement, the accompanying prospectus and the documents incorporated herein by reference, and other factors including market reaction to the estimated fair value of our portfolio; rumors or dissemination of false information; changes in coverage or earnings estimates by analysts; our ability to meet analysts' or market expectations; and sales of common shares by existing shareholders

-We have never paid dividends and do not currently expect to do so in the near future.
+We have never paid dividends on our common shares, and we do not anticipate paying any dividends on our common shares in the foreseeable future.
 Therefore, if our share price does not appreciate, our investors may not gain and could potentially lose on their investment in our shares.

-We have not paid dividends on our common shares since our incorporation and do not anticipate doing so in the foreseeable future.
+We have never declared or paid dividends on our common shares, nor do we anticipate paying any dividends on our common shares in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to fund the growth of our business.
-Payments of any dividends will be at the discretion of our Board of Directors ("Board") after considering many factors, including our financial condition and current and anticipated cash needs.
+Payments of any dividends will be at the discretion of our Board of Directors after considering many factors, including our financial condition and current and anticipated cash needs.
 As a result, capital appreciation, if any, of our shares will be an investor's sole source of gain for the foreseeable future.